TEAM | W | L | T | PCT | |

 T3 | ![]() Carolina Panthers | 5 | 12 | 0 | 0.294 |

 Bates has always had ball-hawking tendencies, but his ability to force turnovers has taken off with the Falcons.
 In two years with the team, he's forced a combined 10 interceptions and seven fumbles.
-His tackle total took a step back during his second season in Atlanta, but 104 stops is hardly a concern.
+His tackle total took a step back during his second season in Atlanta, but 102 stops is hardly a concern.
 That's particularly true because he topped 1,000 defensive snaps for the second straight campaign and for the fifth time in his seven-year career.
-Bates will be entering his age-28 season in 2025, so there's no reason to believe his role or production will change for the negative.
-His chances of being the top overall defensive back may be slim, but he has arguably the safest floor at the position.
+Bates enters his age-28 season in 2025, so there's no reason to believe his role or production will change for the negative.
+Other defensive backs will have more tackles, but Bates has arguably the safest floor at the position.